mismailzz/distributedfs/README.md

 1.8 - Peer has been been implmeneted for TCP (Done)

+-- Peer is nothing just the second name of the conn (connection) with more option as prevous testing was only based on the connection - we just change the name as our p2p architechure and to be intutive like it hard to mention the connection wording rather then peer

+-- Right now, we converted or called the connection a peer when the connection being able to established or accepted successfully

 -- Improvement (NOT FIXED) :

 --- TCPPeer is in the separate file peer.go -> it should be in the tcp_transport file but i think it should be fine for now - im considering because other files are kinda generic for other protocols not tightly bound to TCP only